Skip to main content

 • The Four Fundamental Subspaces

-• Linear transformations
+• Linear transformations (kernel, image, rank-nullity)

-• Matrix multiplication and LU decomposition
+• Matrix multiplication (four interpretations), LU decomposition, special matrices

 Section 2: Spectral Theory & Matrix Decompositions